 Who can participate:

-Anyone interested in CREATING within the medium of dance and movement.
+Anyone interested in CREATING within or in collaboration with the medium of dance and movement.
 Choreographers, lighting designers, costume designers, musicians, dramaturgs, set designers etc. Any levels of experience are welcome, from curious beginners to seasoned professionals.
-We invite any MAKER who is open to connecting with other artists and energizing or reimagining their own creative process through connection and collaboration.
+We invite any MAKER (18+) who is open to connecting with other artists and energizing or reimagining their own creative process through connection and collaboration.

 - Choreographers and Dancemakers of any dance form or style will be partnered with another artist: either another choreographer, with whom they can collaborate or provide accountability and feedback OR an interdisciplinary artist, such as a theatrical designer or musician, with whom they will create complimentary or collaborative work.